Showing posts with label HISTORY. Show all posts

 Metasequoia, McAbee Fossil Beds

-The fossil is an ancient cousin to one of the many native trees on Vancouver, the lovely conifer Metasequoia glyptostroboides — the dawn redwood.
+The fossil is an ancient cousin to one of the many native trees on Vancouver Island and BC's mainland, the lovely conifer Metasequoia glyptostroboides — the dawn redwood.

 As a group, the redwoods are impressive trees and very long-lived.
 The President, an ancient Giant Sequoia, Sequoiadendron giganteum, and granddaddy to them all has lived for more than 3,200 years.
 While this tree is named The President, a worthy name, it doesn't really cover the magnitude of this giant by half.